Frequently Asked Questions

 Reservations are available for groups of 8 to 24 people, only at 11:30 a.m. on Tuesdays–Thursdays and Saturdays; call 817-332-8451, ext.
 277. No reservations on Fridays or Sundays.

 - Are there wheelchairs available for public use?

-A limited number of wheelchairs are available free of charge on a first-come, first-served basis at the Parcel Check in the east gallery.
+A limited number of wheelchairs are available free of charge on a first-come, first-served basis at the Museum's two parcel checks, located in the Kahn Building east gallery and the Piano Pavilion lobby.
 The Kimbell also welcomes personal wheelchairs and walkers.

 - Is photography permitted in the Museum?

 Nonflash photography is allowed in the permanent-collection galleries.
 No photography of any kind is allowed in special exhibitions.
 If you need to bring a tripod or are taking photographs for a publication, please contact the public relations department before your visit at firstname.lastname@example.org.